Kronenberg, F. (under review – expected publication date: 2017). The Language Center Design Process. In Language Center Handbook.

 “New intellectual understandings can arise out of the very act of application – whether in medical diagnosis, serving clients in psychotherapy, shaping public policy, creating architectural design, or working with public schools.
 In activities such as these, theory and practice vitally interact, and one renews the other”

-The review letter from the Associate Dean of Academic Affairs office at Rhodes College described this kind of work “similar to a ‘juried’ musical performance as it has been, and is being, judged by a jury of teaching peers and students using it.”
+My pre-tenure review letter (a few years ago…) from the Associate Dean of Academic Affairs office at Rhodes College described this kind of work “similar to a ‘juried’ musical performance as it has been, and is being, judged by a jury of teaching peers and students using it.”

 Over the years, my publications, consultations, workshops, webinars, presentations, plenary addresses, and keynotes have had a tangible impact in the field.
 Put bluntly, new buildings were built, and rooms newly designed or redesigned.
 I am still trying to track down a definite list of those spaces.
 At this point, please click here for a list of consulting clients.
 Besides the two language learning centers I designed from the ground up (Pomona College, Rhodes College), many spaces were changed, renovated or built.
 I am including these activities here even though they are not considered to be publications or creative works by all scholars.
 But I see these built spaces as a direct outcome of my creative and scholarly work, and am very proud and happy to have seen theory come to life.